-I visited their location in Kapaa but they also have a location in Princeville.
+I visited The Spot’s location in Kapaa but they also have a location in Princeville.
 Their Princeville restaurant also has a full espresso bar, in addition to the soft serve frozen yogurt.
 Make sure The Spot is on your list when you’re on the island, because it’s definitely one of the best places to eat in Kauai.

 Up in Lihue, there’s a strip mall with a pizza shop tucked inside.
 This place is one of my favorites on my list of best places to eat in Kauai because of its delicious and affordable pizza.
-The pizzas are twelve inches in diameter so you can get one for two of you to share.
+The pizzas are 12″ in diameter so you can get one for two of you to share.

 The vibe is casual and a great place to enjoy a cold brew with friends.
 Watch your pizza being made in the open air kitchen and brick oven.
 It’s like a little slice of Italy in Hawaii.
 I opted for the gluten-free crust which was quite delicious!

 Pietro’s Pizzeria has 2 locations, one in Lihue and the other in Poipu.